Provide farm camp programs that are accessible to all children regardless of financial barriers.

 Build relationships with campers and families to encourage lifelong learning beyond farm summer camp through family programs, and workshops.

 Having fun educating kids about where their food comes from and how to manage it.

 Instill the building skills to compost at home even with out having a farm.

-Here at Cracked An Egg Farm we raise 3 breeds of sheep, rare chickens and ducks, geese, and a LGD (livestock guardian dog).
-We will be adding pigs this spring.
+Here at Cracked An Egg Farm we raise heritage pigs, and 3 breeds of sheep, rare chickens and ducks, geese, and a LGD (livestock guardian dog).
 We are also hoping to get a few baby goats to had to this event.
 For inside pets we have 3 dachshund dogs.

 Please email, call, or text us if you have any questions, ideas, or concerns about summer camp!

 We have a minimum # of kids per week, as well as a maximum #.

 Min is 6 and max is 15.
 We will have 2 leaders and 2-4 volunteers each week.
 All volunteers will require background checks.